benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 ### dispatchNow() was deprecated and will be removed in Laravel 10

 `dispatchNow()` is a popular method in Laravel.
 It was deprecated in Laravel 9 in favor of [`dispatchSync()`](https://laravel.com/docs/9.x/queues#synchronous-dispatching).
 Laravel 10 will remove it, so be sure to search and replace it in all of your projects.
-It may be a breaking change, be it's an extremely easy fix.
+It may be a breaking change, but it's an extremely easy fix.

 See the pull request on GitHub: [[10.x] Remove deprecated dispatchNow functionality](https://github.com/laravel/framework/pull/42591)